pingcap/docs-cn/op-guide/docker-compose.md

 # TiDB Docker Compose Deployment

-This document describes how to quickly deploy TiDB using Docker Compose.
+This document describes how to quickly deploy TiDB using [Docker Compose](https://docs.docker.com/compose/overview).

-With [Docker Compose](https://docs.docker.com/compose/overview), you can use a YAML file to configure application services in multiple containers.
+With Docker Compose, you can use a YAML file to configure application services in multiple containers.
 Then, with a single command, you can create and start all the services from your configuration.

 You can use Docker Compose to deploy a TiDB test cluster with a single command.
 It is required to use Docker 17.06.0 or later.

-## Quick start
+## Deploy TiDB using Docker Compose

 1. Download `tidb-docker-compose`.